AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 #### System Flow Rate

+Water in the gravity-powered system flows from the fluoride stock tank, to the fluoride constant head tank, to the flocculator, up the sedimentation tube, and out the effluent line.

 ![Systemflowrate](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/system_flow_2.png?raw=true)

 **Figure 5:** The system flow rate is determined by the height difference between the water level of the fluoride constant head tank and the effluent line.
 The height difference, and thus the flow rate, can be controlled by the adjustable slider on effluent line.

-There will be multiple sources of head loss in this system, major head loss in the tubing and head loss in the flocculator.
+There are multiple sources of head loss in this system: major head loss in the tubing and minor head loss in the flocculator.

 To find major head loss in the straight sections of tubing we will be utilizing the Hagen–Poiseuille equation: